 Your journey starts with a thorough consultation.
 Your doctor will review your medical history, assess your breast and body profile, and discuss your goals.
 This helps determine whether fat transfer is suitable for you and allows you to understand the expected outcomes, benefits, and potential risks.

-Before your procedure, you’ll receive detailed pre-operative instructions to help you prepare safely.
+Before your procedure, you’ll receive detailed pre-operative instructions to help you prepare.
 These may include lifestyle or medication adjustments.
 All your questions about the process, anaesthesia, and recovery will be addressed clearly during this stage.

 Recovery time varies from person to person.
-Mild swelling, bruising, or discomfort can be expected and will gradually subside.
-You’ll receive comprehensive aftercare instructions and attend follow-up appointments to monitor healing and discuss your progress.
+You’ll receive comprehensive aftercare instructions and attend follow-up appointments to monitor healing.

 Your practitioner will guide you on when you can resume normal activities and what to expect in the weeks following surgery.

-Most people can usually return to light activities after about a week.
+Many patients resume light activities within one to two weeks, depending on individual healing and clinical advice.
 However, recovery times vary, and you may need to avoid strenuous exercise or heavy lifting for approximately three to four weeks, depending on your individual healing progress.

 Preparation may include avoiding certain medications or supplements, ceasing smoking for several weeks before and after the procedure, ensuring good hydration, and following a balanced diet.
 We'll provide you with detailed pre-operative instructions tailored to your needs.